spree/spree-guides/content/integration/tutorials/basic_endpoints_tutorial.md

 ### Simple Notification

-The `message_id` is the minimum information an endpoint has to return in a message it passes to the Hub.
+The `message_id` is the minimum information an endpoint has to return in a message it passes to the hub.
 In the first example above, that's all that was returned.
-Now let's move to passing a simple Notification in the response.
+Now let's move to passing a simple notification in the response.
 Notifications are human readable messages which can be processed by other endpoints.

 ***
-For more information about Notifications, be sure to read the [Integration Terminology Guide](terminology) thoroughly.
+For more information about notifications, be sure to read the [Integration Terminology Guide](terminology) thoroughly.
 ***

 In the `get_id.json` message that we passed to our endpoint, we indicated with the `product:new` value that we've added a new product to our storefront.
 Let's assume that our `HelloEndpoint` endpoint interfaces with a supplier's catalog, and we want to know if the supplier stocks a similar item.
 We need to add to the logic in our endpoint: